Allegations against staff and Volunteers (SIBFG 3301)

 7.5.2 The parent(s)/carer(s) and the child, if sufficiently mature, should be helped to understand the processes involved and kept informed about the progress of the case and of the outcome where there is no criminal prosecution.
 This will include the outcome of any disciplinary process, but not the deliberations of, or the information used in, a hearing.

 7.5.3 Advice should first be sought from the AMO as the RMP and/or other partner agencies may want to impose restrictions on the information that can be provided.
-However, the principle is that the employer should, as soon as possible, informs the accused person about the nature of the allegation, how enquiries will be conducted.
+However, the principle is that the employer should, as soon as possible, inform the accused person about the nature of the allegation and how enquiries will be conducted.
 In line with each individual organisations procedure any investigation by an employer is taken with objectivity.
 Investigations may result in disciplinary action and the level of action is communicated to the member of staff before any disciplinary panel and they will be informed of potential consequences which can include possible dismissal for gross misconduct as well as referral to the Disclosure and Barring Service and requirement to refer to the professionals’ regulatory body.

 7.5.4 The member of staff should: